 Trigger points can develop during occupational, recreational or sports activities when muscle use exceeds muscle capacity and normal recovery is disturbed.
 Dry needling differs from other types of physical therapy because it focuses on stimulating these trigger points and releasing the tension in order to alleviate pain.

 How Dry Needling Works

-The solid filament needle used in dry needling allows the physical therapist to target tissues that are not manually pal palace, such as the subscapularis, iliacus and lateral pterygoid muscles.
+The solid filament needle used in dry needling allows the healthcare practitioner (usually a licensed physical therapist) to target tissues that are not manually palpable, such as the subscapularis, iliacus and lateral pterygoid muscles.